 China's Yunnan reports 3 imported COVID-19 cases

-KUNMING, April 23 (Xinhua) -- China's Yunnan Province reported three imported COVID-19 cases and one asymptomatic case on Thursday, the provincial health commission said Friday.
+KUNMING, April 26 (Xinhua) -- China's border province of Yunnan reported three imported COVID-19 cases on Sunday, the provincial health commission said Monday.

-The confirmed patients are Chinese nationals who entered China from Myanmar via a land port between April 20 and 22.
-The patients tested positive during customs entry quarantine.
+The three cases were confirmed during their medical observation after entering China from Myanmar via a land port from Saturday to Sunday.

-The imported asymptomatic carrier entered China from Laos via a land port on April 21, and tested positive during customs entry quarantine, according to the commission.

-As of Thursday, 61 confirmed cases, including nine imported ones, as well as 13 asymptomatic cases are receiving treatment or under medical observation in designated hospitals in the province.
+As of Sunday, 59 confirmed cases, including 13 imported ones, as well as 13 asymptomatic cases are receiving treatment or under medical observation in designated hospitals in the province.

 Photos